schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ### NAT

 Network Address Translation (NAT) is required to translate private to public IP addresses.
-We have the following requirements:
+We have the following requirements.

 - Translate `IG_OUT_WAN` and `IG_OUT_VPN` network addresses to the `WAN` address range.
 Translating `IG_OUT_VPN` to `WAN` allows selective routing.
 - Translate `IG_OUT_VPN` network addresses to the `WAN_VPN0` address range.